I absolutely LOVE pumpkin spice EVERYTHING! These Baked Pumpkin Spice Donuts just happen to be my grandson’s favourite after-school snack.

 Fall has some of the most delicious flavours of the year.
 From apple season to gingerbread heaven, there are so many delicious foods to make and eat.

-Baked Pumpkin Spice Donuts are at the top of my list!
+Baked Pumpkin Spice Donuts are at the top of my fall foods list!
 Hope you give this easy donut recipe a try.
 Let me know how yours turn out!

 Baked Pumpkin Spice Donuts